 If you want to gain an internship with Laing O’Rourke, you should enter the TARGETjobs Construction and Engineering Undergraduate of the Year competition.
-If you win the award, you will get an all-expenses-paid summer placement to add to your CV.
-Previous winners have worked in Australia and Dubai.
-Plus, all finalists attend a swish awards ceremony, previously hosted by the likes of Fiona Bruce and Konnie Huq, where you can network with a whole host of graduate employers.
+Winning the award will get you an all-expenses-paid summer placement to add to your CV.
+Plus, all finalists attend a swish awards ceremony, previously hosted by the likes of Rachel Riley and Konnie Huq, where you can network with a whole host of graduate employers.

 How to apply for the TARGETjobs Construction and Engineering Undergraduate of the Year Award